Cuomo won't be charged for touching trooper at racetrack - NewsBreak

 The trooper told James’ investigators that what happened at Belmont Park was just one of many instances of Cuomo’s “flirtatious” and “creepy” behavior toward her.

 One time, in an elevator, he traced his finger from her neck to her back, she said.
-Another time, he asked to kiss her in the driveway outside his Mount Kisco home and proceeded to peck her cheek, she said.
+Another time, he asked to kiss her in the driveway outside his Mount Kisco home, she said.

 “I remember just freezing, being — in the back of my head, I’m like, oh, how do I say no politely?” she told investigators.